reactive-python/reactpy/docs/src/learn/writing-markup-with-psx.md

 <Recap>

-Now you know why JSX exists and how to use it in components:
+Now you know why PSX exists and how to use it in components:

 -   React components group rendering logic together with markup because they are related.
--   JSX is similar to HTML, with a few differences.
-You can use a [converter](https://transform.tools/html-to-jsx) if you need to.
+-   PSX is similar to HTML, with a few differences.
+You can use a [converter](https://transform.tools/html-to-psx) if you need to.
 -   Error messages will often point you in the right direction to fixing your markup.

 </Recap>

 <Challenges>

-#### Convert some HTML to JSX
+#### Convert some HTML to PSX

-This HTML was pasted into a component, but it's not valid JSX.
+This HTML was pasted into a component, but it's not valid PSX.
 Fix it:

 ```js
 export default function Bio() {